To change your logo go to the 'Page Master' under the 'Design' menu

-West Coast of Scotland Anchorages has some quite informative Google Earth pictures but not much more than what you will find in the Sailing Directions.
+West Coast of Scotland Anchorages has some quite informative Google Earth pictures, and photos.

 The Sail Scotland website is excellent — lots of really useful information.
 But a bit commercial with I suspect at least some text written by people wanting to promote their establishments.

 The Association of Scottish Yacht Charterers does what it says on the tin.